Navaneetha-Rajesh/Academic-Portal/README.md

   # Academic Portal Design

   This is a code bundle for Academic Portal Design.
-The original project is available at https://www.figma.com/design/uouREcm2JMVtt2aASbjrOo/Academic-Portal-Design.

   ## Running the code